 5. Use an easy-to-understand subject line

-In the subject line, include your name and the job title you have applied for [Full name – Job title].
+In subject lines, include your name and the job title you have applied for [Full name – Job title].
 This allows the employer to know the purpose of the email right away.

 6. Say, “Thank you.”